 Call a Professional Today

-As soon as you qualify as a California lawyer, you can immediately practice nearly any type of law – with or without experience.
-Obviously, however, building a practice around car accident law or family law is quite different from building a practice around the California Lemon Law and auto dealer fraud, as I have done.
-My 99 percent success rate and thousands of successful clients testify to my unparalleled experience.
-If you believe you may have a claim under the California Lemon Law, call my office at (888) 811-1271 or contact me online for a free case evaluation.
+As soon as you qualify as a lawyer in California, you can immediately practice nearly any type of law – with or without experience.
+Obviously, however, building a practice around car accident law or family law is quite different from building a practice around Lemon Law and auto dealer fraud, as I have done.
+My 99% success rate and thousands of successful clients testify to my unparalleled experience.
+If you believe you may have a claim, call my office at (888) 811-1271 or contact me online for a free case evaluation.